alvarogalloc/km-de-vida/README.md

   + mock data because we lack a db
   + generate auxiliary classes for our colour palette
   + apply consistency of style to other components
+  + creating layouts using bootstrap for contact page + volunteer forms